 Details about the Program

 - The training part is split into two sections.
-During the month of June, students will learn data analysis methods in the mornings, including R and Python.
-In the afternoons, they will integrate this knowledge with policy theory and analysis through independent work, discussions, and group projects.
+During the month of June, students will learn data analysis methods in the mornings, including R. In the afternoons, they will integrate this knowledge with policy theory and analysis through independent work, discussions, and group projects.